-Using this strategy, the effective house edge is typically about 1%, so if you're playing 100 hands per session, you can expect to lose about one hand per session in the long run.
+Using this strategy, the effective house edge is typically about 1%, so if you're playing 100 hands per session, you can expect a net loss of about one hand per session in the long run.
 Even though the strategy is highly simplified, the house edge is still better than almost all other bets in the casino, including the Player bet at baccarat (1.2%), Pass bet at craps (1.4%), roulette (5.2%), and slot machines (2%-25%).

 Average blackjack players make a lot more incorrect decisions than the Super-Easy Casual strategy, so they typically play with an effective house edge of somewhere between 1 and 2 percent.
 The most common errors are hitting a "stiff" (bustable) hand vs. a dealer 4, 5, or 6; and failing to hit 15 or 16 vs. a dealer high card.
 You can avoid these common mistakes by following the Super-Easy strategy.

 The Simple strategy is recommended for typical blackjack players.
 Compared with the Super-Easy Casual strategy, the Simple strategy is slightly more difficult to memorize but reduces the effective house edge by about one-third of a bet per session.
 If you already know the Super-Easy Casual strategy, these are the additional decisions to learn for the Simple strategy:

 This strategy is similar to another good simplified strategy, the Wizard's Simple Blackjack Strategy at the Wizard of Odds website.
 The Wizard's chart is more compact, but I think you'll find it easier to read and memorize the Simple strategy here at BlackjackCalculation.com.
 The two simple strategies have slightly different strategy decisions and about the same simplification penalty.

 - Split 2s, 3s, 6s, 7s, and 9s vs. a dealer low card